Dangers Of Credit Repair During Mortgage Application Process

 Dangers Of Credit Repair During Mortgage Application Process: Retracting Disputes Will Lower Credit Scores

-Why Are Credit Disputes Not Allowed During Mortgage Process?
+Dangers Of Credit Repair During Mortgage Application Process: Why Are Credit Disputes Not Allowed

-- When consumers disputes any derogatory item such an outstanding collection account, charge offs, late payments, tax liens, judgments, the credit bureaus automatically takes out the derogatory credit item from their credit scoring formula
+- When consumers dispute any derogatory item such as an outstanding collection account, charge offs, late payments, tax liens, judgments, the credit bureaus automatically takes out the derogatory credit item from their credit scoring formula

 - What this means is even though the derogatory credit item remains on the consumer credit reports, the negative factor is excluded from the credit scoring model so the scoring formula will automatically take out the negative

-- What this does is the credit formula will treat it like the negative item does not exists and the consumer credit scores will go up
+- What this does is the credit formula will treat it like the negative item does not exist and the consumer credit scores will go up

 - How much does it increase?